lebedevaale/sand_piles/README.md

 v1.5 - Added alternative implementation of Chung-Lu models with the directed (instead of basic undirected) edges

+v1.5.1 - Added ability to calculate number of the edges that grains have passed during the iteration as an alternative to the number of falls

 Some of the results presented in these files are used for the publications:
   1. Dmitriev, A., Lebedev, A., Kornilov, V., & Dmitriev, V. (2022).
 Multifractal Early Warning Signals about Sudden Changes in the Stock Exchange States.
 Complexity, 2022, 1–10. https://doi.org/10.1155/2022/8177307